RayAnd/voysis-android/README.md

 The `Service` class is the main interface used to process voice recognition requests.
 It is accessed via the `ServiceProvider().make(context , config)` method.
 See demo application for more details.
-The sdk uses either a REST or Websocket connection depending on how the config file is setup.
+The sdk supports both REST and Websocket connections depending on how the config file is setup.
+*NOTE*: It is preferable to use the Websocket connection as it offers more flexibility.
 The sdk uses `Okhttp` under the hood for network connections.